 Thank you for your interest in volunteering with Transition Projects.
 Founded nearly 50 years ago by volunteers, we continue today to rely on individuals and groups in our community who are donating their time and services to serve our participants.

-Transition Projects offers a full range of volunteer opportunities.
+Transition Projects has many ways to get involved, though some roles are modified or on hold due to COVID-19.
 Our Meal Provider Program is one of our most popular and meaningful volunteer activities.
-We also offer roles for individuals and groups, including both one-time and ongoing opportunities.
+We also offer roles for individuals and small groups, including both one-time and ongoing opportunities.

 How To Volunteer

-To begin volunteering, we ask that you attend a Volunteer Orientation.
-You will have the opportunity to meet staff, ask questions, take a tour, and complete your volunteer application.
-Orientations take place at the Bud Clark Commons building at 665 NW Hoyt Street.
+To begin volunteering, we ask that you attend a Volunteer Orientation, currently offered virtually.
+You will have the opportunity to meet staff, ask questions, and complete your volunteer application.

 Throughout the year, our team often needs volunteer help with special projects and events.
 From helping us deliver donations to working at a severe weather shelter or providing extra hands at an event, there are many opportunities to get involved at Transition Projects for those with a flexible schedule.

 Volunteers who can commit to a weekly or bi-weekly schedule have many options!
-Volunteers distribute mail to resource center clients, lead activities with shelter residents, process income donations and route them to programs in need, work as receptionists, and many other roles based on your unique interests and skills.
+Volunteers distribute mail to resource center clients, process incoming donations and route them to programs in need, and many other roles based on your unique interests and skills.

-With 11 program sites across the city, we have many opportunities for groups to help!
+With 12 program sites across the city, we have many opportunities for groups to help!
 Your team can provide a meal, deep clean a shelter, organize donations, help at an event, and more.
-Our sites are ideal for groups of 20 people or fewer, but we can accommodate larger groups as need and timing allow.
+Presently we can only accomodate small groups on a case by case basis.

-Unpaid internships are available in our Development, Housing, and Human Resources teams.
+Unpaid internships are available in our Development, and Human Resources teams (we do not currently host MSW interns).
 Interns commit to a minimum of 10 hours of weekday service for a minimum of 3 – 6 months.
 To apply, send a resume and cover letter outlining your interest in working with us to our Volunteer Program Supervisor.